Connect to Data Lake Relational Engine Using the JDBC Driver

 To verify that the JDK is correctly set up, run the following:

-The following command will install Java on openSUSE Leap 15.2.
+For Linux, the following command will install Java on openSUSE Leap 15.4.

-The SAP IQ JDBC driver is a type 2 driver, which means it has a native (non-Java) component.
+The data lake Relational Engine JDBC driver is a type 2 driver, which means it has a native (non-Java) component.
 For additional details see Type 2 driver – Native-API driver.
 The driver is located in

 -